Sidoine/Ovale/README.md

 ========

 - Tracks DoTs, buffs, debuffs, cooldowns, combo points, runes, mana -- everything that a player would need to decide what to do.
-- Adapts to your talent points and glyphs.
+- Adapts to your talents.
 - 100% configurable: everything is in an easy-to-understand script that you can modify and test in real-time without reloading your UI.
 - Compatible with the action icon skinning library [Masque][].
 - Use [SpellFlashCore][] to flash abilities on action bars in addition, or as an alternative, to displaying the ability icons.